-This course covers clinic requirements, procedures and protocols, as well as clinic philosophy and standards of practice.
-Case management skills and charting skills prepare students for their clinic experience.
-Students attend case preview/review sessions where clinic cases are discussed.
-Special topics include confidentiality, special needs of different patient groups, dispensary, ethics and library support.
-Familiarity with Bastyr Center for Natural Health from the perspective of the patient and preparation for becoming a clinician are the key aspects of this course.
-Prerequisite: Admission to the AOM program
+Medical Chinese 1 provides basic training in the Chinese Roman-2 credits This course covers clinic requirements, procedures and protoization system (pin yin), which assists students in recognizing Chinese medical concepts in both written and oral form.
+This is cols, as well as clinic philosophy and standards of practice.
+Case management skills and charting skills prepare students for their the first course in a four-course series and is the only medical Chinese course required for MSA students.
+Prerequisite: Admisclinic experience.
+Students attend case preview/review sessions sion to the AOM program where clinic cases are discussed.
+Special topics include confidentiality, special needs of different patient groups, dispensary, OM5122 Medical Chinese 2 ethics and library support.
+Familiarity with Bastyr Center for

-Clinical Observation 1-3
+Prerequisite: Admission to the AOM program Clinical Observation 1-3